ArkanisCorporation/Exec-Hangar/README.md

 - **Dark + auto light theming**
   - Custom background artwork with configurable translucency on cards, header, and footer.
   - Automatically adapts when the OS prefers a light color scheme.
+- **Single configuration source**
+  - `config.json` keeps the visible version string and server timing values in one place.
+  - Editing a single file updates both the reference copy and runtime calculations.
 - **Zero back-end**
   - Runs entirely from static assets--no APIs, servers, or authentication required.